 Let’s take a look at how these two have performed historically, going back to January of 2020.

-I have a free newsletter you can sign up to where I send out technical analyses on Ethereum from time to time; check it out:
+I have a free newsletter you can sign up for where I send out technical analyses on Ethereum from time to time; check it out:

 Conclusion: Chainlink is better for investors, VeChain is better for traders

-Historically speaking, Chainlink is also less volatile than VeChain, doing much better in corrections.
+Historically speaking, Chainlink is also a bit less volatile than VeChain, especially in the bearish movements.

 For these reasons, Chainlink is the best investment of the two.
-For traders, VeChain is a great opportunity as it offers higher returns (historically speaking).
+For traders, VeChain is a great opportunity as it offers more choppy price movements.